Clarence Mackay: Personal life

 Around 1897, Mackay met Katherine Alexander Duer (1880–1930), a debutante from an old, high society, New York family that he met on a steamship crossing between New York and England.
 She was a descendant of Lady Kitty Duer, daughter of Lord Stirling.
 They fell in love and were married on May 17, 1898.
-Harbor Hill in Roslyn, Long Island, the site of their future estate with the striking view of Hempstead Harbor, was Katherine's and Clarie's wedding present from the senior Mackays.
+Harbor Hill in Roslyn, Long Island, the site of their future estate with the striking view of Hempstead Harbor, was Katherine's and Clarence's wedding present from the senior Mackays.
 Katherine oversaw much of the design and building of their mansion at Harbor Hill which was designed by Stanford White of McKim, Mead, and White and was the largest home White ever designed.
 Katherine was a suffragette and a champion of women's rights and became the first woman member of the Roslyn school board in 1905.
 Together, Clarence and Katherine were the parents of three children: